The Vermont Statutes Online

 A means for the identification and designation of the eligible voters in Town meeting shall be devised and enforced by the Board of Civil Authority.

 An annual Town budget exclusive of school district budget shall become effective after adoption at Town meeting by the vote of the majority of those eligible to vote present at such meeting.
-After such budget has been adopted, the Selectboard may make emergency appropriations totaling not in excess of two percent of the aggregate budget appropriations.
+After such budget has been adopted, the Selectboard may make emergency appropriations totaling not in excess of four percent of the aggregate budget appropriations, following an opportunity for public comment on the matter.
 Such emergency appropriations shall be reported to the next Town meeting.
-Any appropriation in excess of such two percent shall require prior approval of a special Town meeting.
-Any article in the warning providing for appropriation of funds in addition to the Selectboard's budget shall be voted on by Australian ballot.
+Any appropriation in excess of such four percent shall require prior approval of a special Town meeting.
 (Amended 2015, No. M-1, § 2, eff.
 Jan.
-27, 2015.)
+27, 2015; 2017, No. M-5, § 2, eff.
+May 17, 2017.)

 All ordinances shall be subject to overrule by a special Town meeting, as follows; if, within 20 days after final passage by the Selectboard of any such ordinance, a petition signed by voters of the Town not less in number than 10 percent of the largest number of votes cast by Australian ballot at the last annual Town meeting is filed with the Town Clerk requesting its reference to a special Town meeting, the Selectboard shall fix the time and place of such meeting, which shall be not less than 30 nor more than 40 days after the filing of the petition and notice thereof shall be given in the manner provided by law in the calling of a special Town meeting.
 An ordinance so referred shall become effective upon the conclusion of such meeting unless voters not less in number than 10 percent of the largest number of votes cast by Australian ballot at the last annual Town meeting and constituting a majority of those voting thereon, shall have voted against the ordinance.
 (Amended 2015, No. M-1, § 2, eff.
 Jan.
 27, 2015.)